 Ohio’s Learning Standards for Social Studies list the following symbols of the United States that students should recognize: American Flag, Pledge of Allegiance, and National Anthem.
 Symbols of Ohio will not be assessed at this grade level.

 Follow the suggestions in the GUW guide to create a class banner.
 Once completed, emphasize that students are unique, much like their hand prints, but share common characteristics of their class and its selected wildlife symbol, their school and/or district.
 Discussions could include a school mascot if appropriate.
 Reading We Are Alike, We Are Different by Janice Behrens (available in BookFlix, Family and Community) can reinforce these similarities and differences.

 Wildlife in Literature

-Students complete the sentence stem “I am (description) like a (wild animal).
-And draw a picture representing their choices.
+Students complete the sentence stem “I am (description) like a (wild animal), and draw a picture representing their choices.
 Several versions of a graphic organizer are provided to support differentiation.
-If district policy allows, scan poems and create an online gallery using www.Padlet.com , www.Gooru.org , www.Storybird.com , or other digital publishing tools.
+If school district policy allows, scan poems and create an online gallery using www.Padlet.com , www.Gooru.org , www.Storybird.com , or other digital publishing tools.